 Integrate JSM help desks

-The main advantage of having both integrations is that you can easily create landing pages with a combination of JSM and Confluence modules, which can help the user to get in touch with the team via a service request.
+The main advantage of having both integrations is that you can easily create landing pages with a combination of JSM and Confluence content, which can help the user to get in touch with the team via a service request.

 Recap:

-• Delegate admin permissions to space admins and key content creators so they’re empowered to maintain their corner of the intranet.
+- Delegate admin permissions to space admins and key content creators so they’re empowered to maintain their corner of the intranet.

-Make the most of your Confluence intranet with Refined
+Make the most of your Confluence intranet with Refined Sites

-Refined can turn Confluence into a website-like intranet that informs, empowers, and connects.
+Refined Sites can turn Confluence into a website-like intranet that informs, empowers, and connects.
 Added structure, custom themes, and made-for-users landing pages make for a personalized experience users actually want to come back to.
-Download Refined for Confluence from the Atlassian Marketplace for a free 30-day trial.
+Download Refined Sites for Confluence from the Atlassian Marketplace for a free 30-day trial.